DDubiel01/DataLogger/README.md

     - Sheets is used as a database for storing snipes.
 Users don't have to worry about accessing and viewing databases and can easily get to the raw data to correct mistakes
 - **Analytics**
     - Stat breakdowns for the group as a whole and for individual players.
 Users can select which stats they want generated and view the results in a spreadsheet
+- **Visualization**
+    - Available graphs to view different stat breakdowns including snipes over time, by day of the week, and leaders compared to the average
 - **Multiple Themes**
     - DataLogger can run in any Themed Tkinter theme.
 The default is set to Aqua